 Edit properties of a historical marker

 To edit the properties of an existing historical marker, put the Historical Moment grid in edit mode by clicking the Edit Markers button.
-You can change the name of a historical marker by double clicking it's name and entering a new one.
-Similarly, you can change the date and time for any given historical marker by double-clicking it's date and entering a new one.
-Clicking the down arrow will bring up a calendar and clock that you can also use to enter a specific date for the historical marker.
+You can change the name of a historical marker by double-clicking its name and typing a new one.
+Similarly, you can change the date and time for any given historical marker by double-clicking its date and entering a new one.
+Clicking the down arrow will bring up a calendar and clock that you can also use to choose a specific date for the historical marker.

 Delete a historical marker

 To delete a historical marker, put the Historical Moment grid in edit mode by clicking the Edit Markers button.
-Then select the historical marker you'd like to delete and either press the Delete key on the keyboard, or right-click and choose Delete.
+Then select the historical marker you want to delete and either press the Delete key on the keyboard, or right-click and click Delete.